Remy349/todo-app-flask-reactjs/README.md

 $ cd todo-app-flask-reactjs
 ```

-If you did it correctly and there were no problems, you should see these folders in your terminal:
+If you did it correctly and there were no problems, you should see these folders:

 ```shell
 /backend